leela-zero/leela-zero-server/README.md

 ### Before running `node server.js`
 - Ensure MongoDB is running locally on port `27017`
 - Ensure dummy `auth_key` file is created at project root
-- Ensure `network/best-network.gz` exists (you could download it from http://zero.sjeng.org/best-network)
+- Ensure `network/best-network.gz` & `network/<best-network-hash>.gz` both exist (you could download it from http://zero.sjeng.org/best-network)
 - Run `npm install` to get required packages

 Your project folder should look like this